Learn how Wristband authorizes API requests.

 To see how these different permission boundaries affect which users can be read using the Get User API, let's imagine we have a Wristband application with the tenants and users shown in the diagram below:

 Figure 1.
-Diagram showing the tenant and user entities belonging to a fictitious Wristband application.
+Diagram illustrating the tenant and user entities associated with a fictitious Wristband application.

 Now, let's examine how different permission boundaries impact the users we can read using the Get User API.